 The textual material contained in the Essential Vermeer Interactive Catalogue would fill a hefty-sized book, and is enhanced by more than 1,000 corollary images.
 In order to use the catalogue most advantageously:

-1. Slowly scroll your mouse over the painting to a point of particular interest.
+1. Scroll your mouse over the painting to a point of particular interest.
 Relative information and images will slide into the box located to the right of the painting.
-To hold and scroll the slide-in information, single click on area of interest.
-To release the slide-in information, single-click on the painting again and continue exploring.
+To fix and scroll the slide-in information, single click on area of interest.
+To release the slide-in information, single-click the "dismiss" buttton and continue exploring.

 2. To access Special Topics and Fact Sheet information and accessory images, single-click any list item.
 To release slide-in information, click on any list item and continue exploring.

-This rustic window, presumably the same one in the earlier Officer and Laughing Girl, differs in structure and rendering from those more complicated which populate Vermeer's later pictures.
-Minor incidents of light and texture, such as a broken piece of one of the panes, are registered with utmost precision and pictorial vigor.
-In Vermeer's later works, the windows become so geometrically stylized that in some cases they seem abstract works of art in themselves.
+This rustic window, presumably the same one in the earlier Officer and Laughing Girl, differs in structure and rendering from the more intricate ones that populate Vermeer's later pictures.
+Slight interplays of light and texture, like a broken piece of one of the panes, are captured with exceptional precision and creative verve.

-In many Dutch homes, one would have stumbled across a foot warmer or foot stove (stoof or stoofje in Dutch), a little wooden box with a perforated top and sometimes perforated sides.
+In many Dutch homes, one would have stumbled across a foot warmer or foot stove ("stoof" or "stoofje" in Dutch), a little wooden box with a perforated top and sometimes perforated sides.
 Inside these curious objects was a receptacle of pottery or metal filled with hot coals that served to keep one's lower parts warm during the long, gelid Dutch winter, a necessity particularly in damp, poorly heated houses with stone or brick floors.
 They would have only been found in middle-class homes.
-While the one featured in Vermeer's Milkmaid is a simple affair, some footwarmers were decorated with elaborate carving, which commemorates family ties, religious beliefs or national preoccupations.
-Curiously the base was often as elaborately carved like the other sides because when they were not in use foot warmers were hung from a ceiling beam to save space.
+While the one featured in Vermeer's Milkmaid is a simple affair, some footwarmers were decorated with elaborate carving, which commemorates family ties, religious beliefs, or national preoccupations.
+Sometimes they were carried on long carriage or barge trips, although the poor are said to have had to make do with hot potatoes.
+Curiously, the base was often as elaborately carved as the other sides because when they were not in use, foot warmers were hung from a ceiling beam to save space.
 They appear an infinite number of times in Dutch interior paintings.
-The types of footwarmesrs used by the Dutch were also common in northern Germany.
+The types of footwarmers used by the Dutch were also common in northern Germany.

 "Mignon des Dames" from Sinnepoppen